A monitor for gamers

 I/O ports are really plenty on the latest BenQ monitor.
 The cabinet’s left side boasts 2 downstream USB ports, the back sports other couple of USB ports, two HDMI ports and more of other connectivity options.

 Settings for adjusting picture quality are also many.
 Plenty to choose from and get great quality.
-Whenever we saw lagging during analysis, we used the monitor’s Advanced Motion Accelerator – or AMA.
+Whenever we saw lagging during tests, we used the monitor’s Advanced Motion Accelerator – or AMA.
 It was a good pro to have.
 It improved response for gray-to-gray pixels.
 Out of all the picture modes we saw, we preferred one called Smart Scaling.
 It had to do with making adjustments to the image’s size.
 One of the settings made sure we saw no stretching or distortion.

 Superb colors provided

-Let’s now see how performance was in the tests performed by our team.
+Let’s now see how performance was in the tests performed by the review team.
 Content looked good on the 1,920 x 1,080 panel.
 All due to it being anti-glare.
 Brightness was, due to that, as good as on any other great monitor made by whatever popular manufacturer.
 Colors were honestly superb.
 Solid blacks were delivered in all of their glorious form.
-Main con: poor performance of light gray-scale.
+Main con: poor performance of light grayscale.
 But woah: once we played Burnout Paradise, the XL2420T revealed itself as an amazing monitor.
 Ghosting, blurring, you name it: absent 100%.